Únětice culture: Gold weapons

 Gold axe from Dieskau, Germany (drawing), c.
 1800 BC.

 A gold axe and jewellery dating from c.
 1800 BC were discovered at Dieskau in Germany and are thought to be associated with the ruler buried in the Bornhöck mound.
 A gold dagger dating from the Early Bronze Age has also been recovered from Inowrocław in Poland, associated with the Iwno culture.
-Gold weapons are known from other parts of Europe in this period, including an axe from Tufalau in Romania, belonging to the Wietenberg culture, a dagger from Mala Gruda in Montenegro, belonging to the Vučedol culture, a dagger from Dabene in Bulgaria, and daggers and halberds from Perșinari and Măcin in Romania, belonging to the Tei culture.
+Gold weapons are known from other parts of Europe in this period, including an axe from Tufalau in Romania, belonging to the Wietenberg culture, a dagger from Mala Gruda in Montenegro, associated with the Vučedol culture, a dagger from Dabene in Bulgaria, and daggers and halberds from Perșinari and Măcin in Romania, belonging to the Tei culture.
 The Tei culture weapons were found buried with Únětice-style gold bracelets.
-In Switzerland, a large ceremonial axe of a type also found in the Únětice culture (the Thun-Renzenbühl axe), was inlaid with gold decorations using a damascening technique also known from gold-decorated weapons in Mycenaean Greece.
+In Switzerland, a large ceremonial axe of a type also found in the Únětice culture (the Thun-Renzenbühl axe) was inlaid with gold decorations using a damascening technique also known from gold-decorated weapons in Mycenaean Greece.
 A similar axe inlaid with gold was found in a hoard from Trassem in Germany, dating from c.
 1600 BC.